-- Student parking is limited to legally marked spaces in the student parking lots.
+- 1. Student parking is limited to legally marked spaces in the student parking lots.
 Student parking is prohibited in front of the school and in the faculty parking lot.
 No one is allowed to park or drive on grassy areas. - 2.
 Vehicles are not to be operated on campus in any unsafe manner, or at a speed in excess of 15 MPH.
 Parking lots are not for "cruising." - 3.
-A fee of \$20.00 will be charged for parking on campus.
+A fee of \$20.00 will be charged for parking on campus for the first family member, and \$10 for each additional family member.
 All financial obligations to the school (lost books, athletic equipment, AFJROTC uniforms, Media Center fines, etc.) must be paid before a hang tag may be purchased.
 Student operated vehicles are not to be located on campus without a current hang tag properly displayed on the vehicle.
 This tag must be attached to the rearview mirror on the front windshield.
 There is a \$15.00 replacement fee for lost or damaged hang tags. - 4.
-Students are not to litter the parking areas. - 5.
-Failure to follow parking rules and regulations may result in any or all of the following sanctions: - A. Reprimand - B. Loss of parking privileges - C. Placement of a mechanical locking device on the vehicle.
-(The student must pay \$25 to have such device removed.
-Students not having a hang tag will also be required to purchase one at that time.) - D. Suspension - E. \$25 illegal parking fine
+Failure to follow parking rules and regulations may result in any or all of the following sanctions: - A. Reprimand - B. Loss of parking privileges - C. Possible fine and towing at owner's expense. - D. Suspension - E. \$25 illegal parking fine